Azure-Samples/cosmos-db-nosql-nodejs-quickstart/readme.md

 - azure-container-apps
 - azure-container-registry
 urlFragment: azd
-name: Sample Express and Node.js application for Azure Cosmos DB for NoSQL
+name: Minimal Express and Node.js application for Azure Cosmos DB for NoSQL
-description: This is a simple Express web application to illustrate common basic usage of Azure Cosmos DB for NoSQL's client library for Node.js.
+description: This is a minimal Node.js & Express web application to illustrate basic usage of Azure Cosmos DB for NoSQL's client library for Node.js.
 This sample application accesses an existing account, database, and container using the @azure/cosmos and @azure/identity packages.
 ---

 # Quickstart: Azure Cosmos DB for NoSQL client library for Node.js